 |Whilst not the cheapest on the list they have a wonderfully selection of imported organic fruits and veg, especially their tubers - tons of varieties of potatoes and sweet potatoes.|

-For fresh, certified organic, grass fed and finished, pastured lamb and beef we can only recommend two shops: Ryan's Grocery and the Organic Grocer.
-They both also sell antibiotic free (AF)/hormone free (HF)/free range pork.
+For fresh, certified organic, grass fed and finished, pastured lamb and beef we can only recommend Ryan's Grocery.
+They sell antibiotic free (AF)/hormone free (HF)/free range pork.
 You can also get healthier cuts of meat such as oxtails, liver, tongue etc. Virtually impossible to get kidney and sweetbreads in Singapore.
 They have the chickens from the same farm in Malaysia, the chickens are AF/HF, free range but spend a lot of the time in barns and are fed probiotics, natural herbs and raw corn.
 Certified organic, pastured chickens fed on a natural diet do not exist in Singapore so these are the next best.